 Get the article as good as you can, and then let it breathe for a day or two if you have the time.
 When you come back to it later, you’ll be reading it with fresh eyes and will probably be able to catch instances of awkward wording, typos, etc.

-My last blogging tip for today is to print your article out and read it on paper.
+One of my favorite blogging tips?
+Print your article out and read it on paper.
 I know, I know.
 This is super old-school, but, y’all, it works!
 There’s just something about reading words on a printed page that’s different from reading them on a screen.

 In fact, recent research shows that reading comprehension is better when text is read on paper.
 And I’ve found, in addition to that, my eyes tend to catch the little errors — like typos and spelling mistakes — much more easily when I’m reading something in print.